learn-co-curriculum/fewpjs-reviewing-javascript-events/README.md

 ## Reviewing JavaScript Events

-?: How is scope defined?
+?: Choose the best definition of scope in JavaScript.

-( ) with `const` variables ( ) only in the global context ( ) only within the function block (X) where declared variables and functions are visible
+( ) the functions that the browser 'knows about' by default ( ) variables and functions get 'hoisted' to the top ( ) the value of the variables defined inside a function (X) where declared variables and functions are visible

 ?: Variables declared with \_\_\_ are block-scoped: